15 best bars in beautiful Venice, Italy

 Best for: Neighbourhood feel

 This Venetian Osteria has a neighbourhood vibe and is all the better for it.
-It’s a place for great wine, good conversation and top quality, freshly prepared bar snacks.
+I love this place for great wine, good conversation and top quality, freshly prepared bar snacks.

-A visit here won’t break the bank either.
-Ideal if you’ve already overspent at one of the city’s pricier places.
+I’m pleased to say that a visit here won’t break the bank either.
+Ideal if you’ve already overspent at one of the city’s pricier places (which is easily done, believe me!).

 Even during the quieter season, this is enough of a locals’ joint to be a hive of activity, helped along by frequent live music sessions.